betty2310/gnn_localization_cellular_netwrok/README.md

 # GNN-Based Cellular Network Localization

-A comprehensive implementation of Graph Neural Network (GNN) approach for cellular network localization that leverages the inherent graph structure of cellular networks to improve localization accuracy compared to traditional fingerprint and CNN methods.
+A implementation of Graph Neural Network approach for cellular network localization that leverages the inherent graph structure of cellular networks to improve localization accuracy.

-## 🎯 Project Overview

-This project implements and compares three different approaches for cellular network localization:

-1. **GNN-based Localization** (Our main contribution)
-2. **Fingerprint-based Localization** (Traditional method)
-3. **CNN-CellImage Localization** (Image-based approach)

 ### Dataset Context
 The cellular network localization dataset was collected in Hanoi, Vietnam using Viettel network infrastructure.
 Each record contains:
 - GPS reference coordinates (lat_ref, lon_ref)
 - Timestamp and measurement index